 The current Liu (Guerlain 2005) opens with a sweet, balsamic and beautifully aldehydic Guerlinade.
-And, it’s almost salty… The floral notes smell gentle and yet distinct – the olfactory equivalent of flowers on a postcard, tinted with age.
-Just as the vintage extrait reminds me a bit of Chanel No. 5, so does the current Liu, but unlike the vintage extrait I also detect traces of notes that take a similar shape in the current Chamade… And then, suddenly, there’s a burst of an airy bergamot… Liu (Les Parisiennes) is a warm, ebullient but somewhat serious fragrance.
+And, it’s almost salty… The floral notes smell gentle and yet distinct; the olfactory equivalent of flowers on a postcard, tinted with age.
+Just as the vintage extrait reminds me a bit of Chanel No. 5, so does the current Liu, but unlike the vintage extrait I also detect traces of notes that take similar shape in the current formulation of Chamade…

-On a personal note, this fragrance is very unique for me… At first I was not amazed by the current Liu and the vintage version was lovely but not a fragrance I would naturally gravitate to.
-Yet, after a few moments mixing with my skin chemistry I could not deny that the current Liu seems to love me (not a common thing with my chemistry)… Something almost magical happens and while I prefer a few other fragrances more, other than Chanel No. 22 nothing is more complimentary.
-I will definitely have to buy a bottle… or two.
+And on personal note, Liu has been a very unique experience for me.
+At first I was not amazed by the current Liu and I thought the vintage version was lovely but also not a fragrance I would naturally gravitate to.
+Yet, given enough time mixing with my skin chemistry I could not deny that the current Liu seems to get along exceedingly well with my skin chemistry (not a common thing with me actually)… Something almost magical happens actually and while I prefer a few other fragrances more, other than Chanel No. 22 nothing I’ve tried is more complimentary.
+I will definitely have to buy a bottle…or two.

-Top notes:aldehydes, neroli and bergamot.
-Middle notes are rosemary, jasmine and rose.
-Base notes are iris, amber, vanilla and woody notes.
+Top notes: aldehydes, neroli and bergamot.
+Middle notes: rosemary, jasmine and rose.
+Base notes: iris, amber, vanilla and woody notes.